 To learn intrinsic 3D representations, a popular approach~\cite{noguchiUnsupervisedLearningEfficient2022,zhangAvatarGen3DGenerative2022,yang2024attrihuman,wu20233dportraitgan,wu2024portrait3d} is to train a GAN model that synthesizes tri-planes and uses NeRF for rendering.
-However, these methods are constrained by rendering speed and resolution, often requiring super-resolution modules~\cite{bergman2022generative,dongAG3DLearningGenerate2023}, multi-part structures~\cite{xuXAGen3DExpressive}, or refinement stages~\cite{menEn3DEnhancedGenerative2024,zhengSemanticHumanHDHighresolutionSemantic2024} to achieve high-fidelity results.
-Rather than employing tri-planes, alternative methods incorporate human templates, alleviating sparse spatial occupancy, but struggle with loose clothing~\cite{hongEVA3DCompositional3D2022} or still rely on super-resolution modules~\cite{huStructLDMStructuredLatent2024}.
+However, these methods are constrained by rendering speed and resolution, often requiring super-resolution modules~\cite{bergman2022generative,dongAG3DLearningGenerate2023}, multi-part structures~\cite{xuXAGen3DExpressive}, or refinement stages~\cite{menEn3DEnhancedGenerative2024,zhengSemanticHumanHDHighresolutionSemantic2024} to achieve high-fidelity results. {In addition, Gaussian3Diff~\cite{lan2023gaussian3diff} employs a diffusion model to learn the tri-plane representation for 3D heads, providing an alternative to GAN-based approaches.} Rather than employing tri-planes, alternative methods incorporate human templates, alleviating sparse spatial occupancy, but struggle with loose clothing~\cite{hongEVA3DCompositional3D2022} or still rely on super-resolution modules~\cite{huStructLDMStructuredLatent2024}.
 Explicit representations, such as primitive volumes~\cite{chenPrimDiffusionVolumetricPrimitives2023}, provide efficient rendering but face challenges in extracting detailed geometry.
 Mesh-based methods, using displacement~\cite{sanyalSCULPTShapeconditionedUnpaired2023} or layered surface volumes~\cite{xu2024efficient}, are limited by fidelity and struggle with loose clothing.
 Point-based representations~\cite{abdalGaussianShellMaps2023,zhang$E^3$genEfficientExpressive2024,zhangHQavatarHighquality3D2024} offer flexibility for modeling thin structures but are constrained by point density.
 Furthermore, it can be difficult to produce accurate 3D geometry under indirect supervision from rendering.
 In contrast, gDNA~\cite{chenGDNAGenerativeDetailed2022} proposes learning implicit functions directly from 3D data, but synthesizing high-fidelity geometry remains challenging due to inherent representation limitations~\cite{zhang2024geometrydistribution}.
-Our approach directly learns from 3D data while enabling ``infinite" sampling, leading to high-fidelity human geometry synthesis.
-See Tab.~\ref{tab:method_comparison}.
+Our approach directly learns from 3D data while enabling ``infinite" sampling, leading to high-fidelity geometry synthesis.
+See Tab.~\ref{tab:method_comparison} for comparison.